clewis10/clewis10OLD.github.io/_posts/2020-4-28-interviewqs.md

 ## Interview Question Ideas

-What are good projects to show you work thru projects?
 What are some projects I can do now to help show during an interview?

 What kinds of technical questions do you expect an interviewer to know?